-- personal training sessions tailored to your unique physical needs
+- mobile personal training sessions in Brisbane, tailored to your unique physical needs

 - access to the Vitalita app where you can access workouts 24/7

-- consultation and mini-treatment with an experienced Remedial Massage Therapist
+- BONUS #1 consultation and mini-treatment with an experienced Remedial Massage Therapist

-- massage ball and exercise band to support your recovery
+- BONUS #2 massage ball and exercise band to support your recovery; and

 The Reset & Recovery package will see a reduction, and in some cases, elimination of pain; improved posture; increased ability to easily accomplish daily activities; an increased range of movement and flexibility and enhanced fitness.
 It will also help to rejuvenate your mind and emotional wellbeing, leaving you feeling less stressed and more calm and joyful in no time.

 Don’t just take our word for it, here’s what my client Bridgette had to say:

 I have trained with Sam for four months and have never been so pleased with my results!